david0rr/post_reader/README.md

 Abilty to output dataframe report detailing which sites were filtered/passed at each step

 Function to apply commands to particular species or lineage

+Unique substitution can now be applied to a list of species

+### IN PROGRESS
+---

+Make conservation and blanks functional with a list of species

+Replace sys.agrv with arg parse